 - Confirming completion of patient preparation

-- Each facility may lay out its own specific protocols for filing incident reports, including when to make a report and what elements to include within the report.
+- Each facility or organization may lay out its own specific protocols for filing incident reports, including when to make a report and what elements to include within the report.

 - It is widely recommended that reports are completed as soon as possible after an incident occurs

 - MRTs should be familiar with their local policies with regard to incident reporting and the information required with incident report forms, including what types of incidents their facility requires reporting for

 - Reports are based on the factual information available at the time of the incident, avoiding subjective commentary.

 - An investigation may be carried out in order to learn from the incident5.

 - Facts uncovered and decisions made during the investigation may also be included in an incident report